-Over the past twelve months, 10 developers contributed to PLD Linux.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 6 developers contributed to PLD Linux.
+This is an average size team compared to all projects on Open Hub.

 This holds true for PLD Linux as well.
-It contains the same ratio of comment lines to code lines as the majority of C projects in Open Hub.
+It contains the same ratio of comment lines to code lines as the majority of shell script projects in Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.